Stella0A/Pizza_runner-/Pizza_runner(tables).md

+# Creating schema and tables

-# Creating a schema to house the tables and setting the path
+## Creating a schema to house the tables and setting the path

       CREATE SCHEMA pizza_runner;
       USE pizza_runner;

 ## runners
       DROP TABLE IF EXISTS runners;
       CREATE TABLE runners (